HILL HOUSE

 He gave her the book telling her to give the book to her father, and left.
 She looked bewildered not knowing anthing about this book.

-That very quiet, dark, moonless night Stanley chose, there was a sudden dynamic bolt of lightning, loud enough to wake up the dead, over all of Bennington valley, mountains and hills, but no wind, rain or storm.
+That very quiet, dark, moonless night that Stanley chose for the book's return, there was a sudden dynamic bolt of lightning, loud enough to wake up the dead, over all of Bennington valley, mountains and hills, but no wind, rain or storm.

 The morning came, Gene woke Tzaims up and said: "Guess who died suddenlyly last night of a heart attack?"